-The first in a series of blogs about informal, pre-submission contact with FDA.
+The first in a series of blogs about informal, pre-submission program and contact with FDA.

 You are working on your submission – perhaps your first one.
 You have read all the guidance documents you can; you have attended several courses.
 But now you have a specific question on your product, your submission; a question that no guidance can answer.
 What do you do?
 Here are two simple options:

 Look for the various “branches” under the Office of Device Evaluation or the Office of In Vitro Diagnostics and Radiological Device headings, find your best match, and send an e-mail or call the listed person.

 But, if your question is very technical or you’re asking something that will require them to commit to a position (e.g., whether a certain test from a guidance document applies to your device) be prepared for this answer: “I can’t answer that via e-mail or phone.
 Send us a Pre-Sub.”